johnsk95/PT4AL/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/using-self-supervised-pretext-tasks-for/active-learning-on-cifar10-10000)](https://paperswithcode.com/sota/active-learning-on-cifar10-10000?p=using-self-supervised-pretext-tasks-for)

 # Update Note

+- We solved all problems.
+The issue is that the epoch of the rotation prediction task was supposed to run only 15 epochs, but it was written incorrectly as 120 epochs.
+Sorry for the inconvenience.

 We are redoing the CIFAR10 experiment.

 The current reproduction result is the performance of 91 to 93.